 I’m currently plotting a novel.
-In the image above, you can see a portion of one of my Tinderbox maps for the novel.
+In the image below, you can see a portion of one of my Tinderbox maps for the novel.
 The maps are outlines.

 Plotting a novel is huge fun.
 However, you can get so caught up in your plot that you wander off into enticing byways.
 “What if” can pull you into an Alice in Wonderland world.